Konstantin Dejanović

-Konstantin's grandson, last Byzantine Emperor Constantine XI, was named after him, and even used the name Dragaš.
+Konstantin's grandson, last Roman Emperor Constantine XI, was named after him, and even used the name Dragaš.

 Life

 Early

 Konstantin's father was the despot and sevastokrator Dejan, who had held the Kumanovo-region under the rule of Stefan Dušan (r.
 1331–1355).
 Konstantin's mother Teodora Nemanjić was a half-sister of Dušan.
 His maternal grandparents were King Stefan Dečanski (r.
 1321–1331) and Queen Maria Palaiologina.

 Reign

 In around 1365, Dejanović's older brother Jovan Dragaš was holding Štip and Strumica.
 Jovan was elevated to despot by Emperor Uroš V (before 1373), as Emperor Dušan had elevated Dejan, their father.
 Ottoman sources report that in 1373, the Ottoman army compelled "Saruyar" (Jovan Dragaš) in the upper Struma, to recognize Ottoman vassalship.
 Konstantin had helped Jovan in ruling the lands, and when Jovan died in 1378/1379, Konstantin succeeded, subsequently managing to govern large portions of northeastern Macedonia and the Struma valley.

 He minted coins, as had his brother done.
 The Dragaš family generously donated to several monasteries on Mount Athos, including Hilandar, Pantaleimon (Rossikon) and Vatopédi.

 On 10 February 1392 Dejanović's daughter Jelena married Manuel II Palaiologos.
 The next day, they were crowned Emperor and Empress by the patriarch.

 After the battle of Maritsa, they were forced to become vassals of the Ottoman Empire, but they maintained close links with their Christian neighbors, including the Byzantine Empire.
 In 1395, together with his neighbor and ally, the Serbian king of Prilep Marko, Konstantin Dragaš was killed fighting for their Ottoman overlord Sultan Bayezid I against Mircea cel Bătrân of Wallachia at Rovine, near Craiova.
 The Ottomans named Konstantin's capital Velbužd after him, Köstendil (now Bulgarian Kyustendil).